Credit and LoansTurn Your Home into a Powerhouse with a HELOC

 How does a HELOC work?

-Then, when the draw period is over, the repayment period begins.
+When the draw period is over, the repayment period begins.
 This phase lasts from 10–20 years and includes payments toward principal and interest.

 Home Equity Loans & Second Mortgages Rates